 In some instances it is possible to install double glazed units into existing timber sash frames.
-The thickness and condition of your existing sashes is the deciding factor.
-Your old window glass is only 2-4 mm thick and a double glazed unit is 14mm thick.
-Deepening the rebate to install double glazing is only possible with sashes 40 mm or thicker.
-With the advances in laminated glazing often using this glass is a better solution.
+The thickness and condition of your existing sashes are the deciding factors.
+As your original window glass is only 2-4 mm thick and a double glazed unit is 14+mm thick obviously some sash frame alterations are required.
+Deepening the glass rebate to install double glazing is only possible with sashes 42mm or thicker as otherwise the mortise and tenon joints will be considerably weakened.

 Pilkington Spacia™ is a recent innovation which provides similar energy efficiency performance as a standard unit, but in a much thinner profile.
 Instead of being gas filled a vacuum separates the panes.
 These sealed glazing units are only 6.5 mm thick, but currently they remain an expensive option.